 Whether it’s in a diffuser, candle, or cupped inside my hands, the right scent makes me feel calmer immediately.
 This isn’t for everyone, of course.
-In fact, some people might be rolling their eyes right now — and that’s okay!
-If you’re interested in learning about the best essential oils for travel anxiety, though, read on!
+In fact, some people might be rolling their eyes right now — and that’s okay.
+Do your own research and find what works for you!
+If you’re interested in learning more about this great way to manage travel anxiety, though, read this blog post.
+You might also enjoy this article about using essential oils to use a natural fragrance to make your home smell amazing!

 When it comes to finding a calming scent, it’s hard to beat lavender essential oil.
 You’ll find it in so many products, and I’ve loved using it with my children.
 In the evenings, I’ll often burn lavender incense or fill a diffuse full of lavender.
+It might be my favorite scent in the world!
 Within minutes, everyone always comments on how nice it feels in the house or how good it smells.

 Lavender has been around for centuries.
 It’s so popular that it’s therapeutic potential has been researched extensively.
-Studies have shown that lavender essential oil can help relieve anxiety, depression, migraines and a host of other ailments.
-It is definitely one of the essential oils I’ve always got in my cupboard.
+Studies have shown that drops of lavender essential oil can help relieve anxiety, depression, migraines and a host of other ailments.
+It is definitely my favorite essential oil.
+I’ve always got some in my cupboard or carry-on luggage!

 From the Bible to modern wellness centers, you’ll find references to frankincense.
 It’s almost impossible to enumerate the potential benefits associated with using frankincense essential oil, but we do know that it can have a big impact on our limbic system (the control center for basic emotions).